avliu-um/nba-midlights/README.md

 # nba-midlights

+This project generates video reels for basketball games that are more representative of the game than the usual "highlight" videos that you find online.
+This repo contains code for scraping NBA.com for game clips and combining them into these video reels.
+The code utilizes several web scraping tactics, parallelization, and video stitching tools.

 ## Motivations

 The inspiration from this project comes from my experience and current problems with media consumption options as a serious NBA fan.
 Like most people, I cannot watch entire games often because I'm busy with work, school, etc. Instead, I rely on clipped versions of the game, called highlight videos.